-infed was established in 1995 at the YMCA George Williams College, London as an open and not-for-profit resource.
+infed was established in 1995, and supported as an open, idependent and not-for-profit resource by the YMCA George Williams College, London, Developing Learning, the Practice Development Research Unit, and others.
 Put together by a small group of educators, it’s pages are now accessed – according to Webalizer – around 11 million times a year.

 a space to explore

 Our aim is to provide a space for people to explore education, learning and social action – and in particular the theory and practice of informal education, community learning and development, specialist education, social pedagogy and lifelong learning.

 not for profit and open

 The site is offered as a service to the field and is run on a not-for-profit basis.
 Access to the pages is free and open to all.
 We carry no paid-for advertising, nor do any of the editorial links to other sites involve sponsorship or payment.
 Some links, for example to Facebook and Twitter, will include advertising but again there is no payment to us.